shamilthomas8/hacktoberfest2021-easy/README.md

 If you’ve never contributed to open source before, this is the perfect time to get started because Hacktoberfest provides a large list of available contribution opportunities (and yes, there are always plenty for beginners too).

 ---

+### How do I get started?
+1. Visit the official HactoberFest website [here](https://hacktoberfest.digitalocean.com/)
+2. Click on the 'Start Hacking' Button.
+3. Login using your Github/ Gitlab account.
+It is crucial that you have a Github or Gitlab account to take part in Hactoberfest.
+4. And you're all set!

+### What do I do next?
+Logging in through your Github/Gitlab account allows Hacktoberfest to track your progress.
+You are required to:
+- **Make 4 succesful PRs in to a HactoberFest marked repository or need to have 'hacktoberfest-accepted' label to your PR.**
+- **Pull Requests made between October 1st and October 31st (both dates included) will be counted.**

 # 👕 Why Should I Contribute?